Noosaville

 In terms of cultural diversity, Noosaville records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Noosaville's cultural diversity was found to be above average, with 6.9% of its population speaking a language other than English at home and 29.6% born overseas.
-Christianity was the main religion in Noosaville, accounting for 51.5% of people.
-However, Judaism was notably overrepresented, comprising 0.3% of the population compared to 0.3% across Rest of Qld.
+Noosaville's cultural diversity was above average, with 6.9% speaking a language other than English at home and 29.6% born overseas.
+Christianity was the dominant religion in Noosaville, comprising 51.5%.
+Judaism was overrepresented, at 0.3%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity